-Century Metals Listed on TSX-Venture Exchange
+Century Metals Listed on TSX-Venture Exchange and the Reyna Silver RTO Transaction

-Century Metals common shares were listed and traded on the TSX-Venture Exchange starting June 17, 2019 under the stock symbol CMET.
+Century Metals common shares were listed and traded on the TSX-Venture Exchange ("TSXV") starting June 17, 2019 under the stock symbol CMET.

-The Century Metals spin-out created an independent public company focussed initially on gold exploration on its 100%-owned Fabie, Trudeau and Eastchester claim groups in Quebec, Canada, with the ability to acquire additional precious metals properties and projects going forward.
-As an independent public company, Century Metals plan was to separately source its own funding, while its parent, Century Global, will continue to focus on iron ore.
+Spinout of Century Metals created an independent public company focussed initially on gold exploration, on its 100%-owned Fabie, Trudeau and Eastchester claim groups in Quebec, Canada, with the ability to acquire additional precious metals properties and projects going forward.
+As an independent public company, Century Metals planned to source its own funding, while its parent, Century Global, would continue to focus on iron ore.

-As gold price over the last 12 months has risen to over \$1700/oz., asset values have also trended to be overpriced.
-As such, Century Metals began evaluating silver opportunities which are lagging gold price performance.
-Century Metal eventually identified a promising Mexican silver opportunity and entered into a letter of intent with Reyna Silver Corp. effective September 23, 2019 to acquire all the issued and outstanding share capital of Reyna Silver Corp., which together with other properties, owns the Guigui and Batopilas silver exploration properties in Mexico.
-These two silver exploration properties were acquired by Reyna Silver Corp. from MAG Silver Corp. and were previously used by MAG Silver Corp. as founding properties when it first went public.
-The acquisition of Reyna Silver Corp. is a reverse takeover ("RTO") under Policy 5.2 of the Exchange, and subject to approval of the Exchange.
+As gold price over the last 12 months has risen from the US\$1500/oz. range and recently surged to over US\$1900/oz., asset values have also trended upward so as to be overpriced.
+As such, Century Metals began evaluating silver asset opportunities as these assets were tending to lag gold asset values.
+Century Metals eventually identified a promising Mexican silver opportunity and entered into a letter of intent with Reyna Silver Corp. effective September 23, 2019 to acquire all the issued and outstanding share capital of Reyna Silver Corp., which together with other properties, owns the Mexican Guigui and Batopilas silver exploration properties.
+These two silver exploration properties were acquired by Reyna Silver Corp. from MAG Silver Corp. ("MAG Silver") and were previously used by MAG Silver as founding properties when it first went public.
+The acquisition of Reyna Silver Corp. is an RTO transaction under Policy 5.2 of the Exchange, and subject to approval of the Exchange.
 Century Metals issued a news release announcing signing of the letter of intent on September 24, 2019 and a further update about the transaction was announced on December 31, 2019.

 At the same time, Century Metals and Reyna Silver Corp. raised about \$6.6 million by way of private placements to support the acquisition.
 On March 20, 2020, Century Metals entered into the Acquisition and Amalgamation Agreement with Reyna Silver Corp. and 1244916 B.C.
-Ltd. ("Newco"; a wholly owned subsidiary of the Company), to acquire all the issued and outstanding share capital of Reyna Silver Corp.
+Ltd. (a wholly owned subsidiary of Century Metals), to acquire all the issued and outstanding share capital of Reyna Silver Corp.

-On June 3, 2020, Century Metals completed the acquisition of all the issued and outstanding securities of Reyna Silver Corp. and changed its name to "Reyna Silver Corp." upon TSX Venture Exchange's approval.
+On June 3, 2020, Century Metals completed the acquisition of all the issued and outstanding securities of Reyna Silver Corp. and changed its name to "Reyna Silver Corp." upon TSX-Venture Exchange's approval.
 A news release announcing the completion of the RTO transaction was issued on June 4, 2020.
-After the acquisition transaction, the majority of the entity's outstanding shares are owned by MAG Silver, the former shareholders of Reyna Silver Corp. and new shareholders participated in the \$6.6 million private placement financing, while Century Global retained an interest of 3.67%.
+After the acquisition transaction, the majority of the entity's outstanding shares are owned by MAG

+Silver, the former shareholders of Reyna Silver Corp. and new shareholders who participated in the \$6.6 million private placement financing, while Century Global retained an interest of 3.67%.